-Fortunately, I know some people who can get me close enough to shoot some pictures of muskox.
-Tromsø University keeps around 20 muskoxen for research, most of these are safely tucked away on a small island a few miles southwest of Tromsø.
-The island is clearly signposted with “LAND AT YOUR OWN RISK”, and you’ll really risk your life if you take a coffee break there during mating season.
+Tromsø University keeps around 20 muskoxen for research, most safely tucked away on a small island a few miles southwest of Tromsø.
+The island is clearly signposted with “LAND AT YOUR OWN RISK”, and advised to keep away during mating season.

 A couple of calves, however, are kept in a pen right outside the main campus in Tromsø.
 The researchers feel safe keeping them there, as one of my lecturers told me, “simply because they don’t know their own strength”.
 If motivated, the “little” fellas could easily head-butt their way through the fence and run for freedom.
-So the Uni staff makes sure to keep them fed and happy.
-And this one didn’t seem to mind being photographed either… He looks a bit unkept in the picture below, but that’s just because he is shedding his winter coat.
+So the Uni staff make sure to keep them fed and happy.

 And this one below didn’t seem to mind being photographed.
 He looks a little unkept, but that’s just because he is shedding his winter coat for an Arctic summer.